John Bittrolff

-John Bittrolff (born July 1, 1966) is an American convicted murderer and a suspect in the Long Island serial killer case.
+John Bittrolff (born July 1, 1966) is an American convicted murderer and former suspect in the Gilgo Beach serial killings case.
 In July 2014, he was charged with the murders of Rita Tangredi and Colleen McNamee.
-He is also a suspect in the murder of a third woman, Sandra Costilla.
+He was also a suspect in the murder of a third woman, Sandra Costilla, prior to the capture of alleged serial killer Rex Heuermann.
 Bittrolff became a suspect in the unsolved murders after his brother, Timothy Bittrolff, was partially matched to DNA found on the bodies in 2013.
 Timothy Bittrolff submitted the sample after violating an unrelated order of protection, in 2013.

 On July 5, 2017, Bittrolff was found guilty of the second degree murders of Tangredi and McNamee.
 He was sentenced to 50 years to life in prison on September 12, 2017.
 He is imprisoned at Clinton Correctional Facility.
 His department identification number is 17A3925.

 Victims

-Bittrolff was convicted of killing two women and is a suspect in the death of a third.
+Bittrolff was convicted of killing two women and was a suspect in the death of a third.

 Rita Tangredi

-Tangredi was found dead on November 2, 1993 in Suffolk County, New York.
+Tangredi was found dead on November 2, 1993, in Suffolk County, New York.
 Tangredi lived in East Patchogue and was known by police to be a sex worker.

 Colleen McNamee

-McNamee's body was found on January 30, 1994 in Shirley, New York, also in Suffolk County.
+McNamee's body was found on January 30, 1994, in Shirley, New York, also in Suffolk County.
 Believed by authorities to be a sex worker, she was beaten, strangled to death and left naked in the woods, near the William Floyd Parkway.

 Sandra Costilla

-Costilla's body was found on November 20, 1993 in North Sea, New York.
+Costilla's body was found on November 20, 1993, in North Sea, New York.
+On June 6, 2024, Gilgo Beach serial killings suspect Rex Heuermann was charged with Costilla's murder.